freenas/freenas-docs/userguide/storage.rst

-Selecting an existing ZFS volume in the tree and clicking "Create Dataset" shows the screen in
-:numref:`Figure %s <zfs_create_dataset>`.
+Selecting an existing ZFS volume in the tree and clicking :guilabel:`Create Dataset` shows the screen in :numref:`Figure %s <zfs_create_dataset>`.